luizbgomide/sovereign/rules.md

 Magical healing and certain spells and abilities (like [Speed](/spells#speed)) will add to a subject’s System Strain.
 If this addition would put them over their maximum they cannot activate the spell, benefit from healing, or otherwise gain any use from the ability.
 If they are forced over the maximum by some unavoidable effect, they are instead knocked unconscious for an hour.

-Characters lose one point of accumulated System Strain after each night’s rest, assuming they are warm, fed, comfortable, and get at least eight uninterrupted hours of sleep.
+Characters lose one point of accumulated System Strain after each night’s rest, assuming they are warm, fed, comfortable, in a safe place (ie, a settlement), and get at least eight uninterrupted hours of sleep.

 Delvers are *not* confortable while sleeping in tents, outdoors, etc. It has to be a honest *bed*.